jzrolka/CompAzimuth/README.md

 cities; buildings; farms etc.)

 The map can remain old for quite sometime and be updated in intervals of years.
 Good idea huh?

+Why?
+Because a compass doesn't work vertical when held up to "google maps."

+It could incorporate a hardware unit and software.
+It might even make a lot of money if done right.